 The first three will have the SysAdmin role by default.
 The Guest login inherits the permissions of the ‘ Public’ database role, and is used only where a login exists but has no access explicitly granted to the database.
 If you removed ‘guest’ from the master database, only the sa user could then log in to SQL Server!
 When users log in to SQL Server, they have access to the master database as the guest user.

-Usernames are database objects, not server objects.
-Logins are given access to a database user by associating a username with a login ID.
-The Username then refers to the login's identity in a particular database.
-Additionally, all usernames other than SA, can be associated with one or more Roles.
+Database Users are database level security principals, not server logins.
+Logins are given access to a database user by associating a database user with a login ID.
+The User then refers to the login’s identity in a particular database.
+Additionally, all users other than SA, can be associated with one or more Roles.
 When a database is created, a DBO (Database Owner) Role is automatically created, which has full privileges inside the database.
-However, one can create any number of 'user' roles.
-A special GUEST Role can be enabled if you want anyone who can log in via a login ID to access a particular database.
-They will then do it via that 'guest' Role
+However, one can create any number of ‘user’ roles.
+A special GUEST Role can be enabled if you want anyone who can log to the instance via a login ID to access a particular database.
+They will then do it via that ‘guest’ Role

 A Database Role is a collection of database users.
-Instead of assigning access permissions to users, one can assign them to Roles, a collection of users who have a common set of requirements for accessing the database: This saves a great deal of work and reduces the cance of error.
+Instead of assigning access permissions to users, one can assign them to User-defined database Roles, a collection of users who have a common set of requirements for accessing the database: This saves a great deal of work and reduces the chance of errors.

 If you are just using Integrated security, you can sometimes do without roles.
-This is because Logins can represent Domain Groups.
+This is because Logins can represent Windows Domain Groups.
 If the Domain Group fits the grouping of users you require in your database, then you can create a username for this group of users and manage the permissions for this user as if it was a role.
 In SQL Server 2012, a windows group can be assigned a default schema, making security even simpler.

 Upon creating a database, you should ensure that a server login id exists for everyone who will use the database.
-If necessary, set their default database, in their login, to be your new database.
+If possible, set their default database, in their login, to be your new database.
 You can also set their database user persona to default to a particular schema.
 Then you should, if necessary, create a number of Database Roles depending on the different classes of database access you will have.
-For each Login, (which can represent a group of users) you will need to create a Username.
-Then you can assign each username to a Database Role.
+For each Login, (which can represent a group of users) you will need to create a Database User.
+Then you can assign each user to a Database Role.
 You can subsequently assign permissions to your Roles or Users according to your security plan.

 As well as this user-defined Database role (or Group as it used to be called) there are fixed Database Roles, and the Public Database Role.